Battle of Oliwa: Battle

 The Polish–Lithuanian fleet outnumbered the blockading Swedish squadron; the two Polish-Lithuanian squadrons numbered ten ships in all, but most were of small size, and only four Polish-Lithuanian ships were at full combat strength.
 The Polish–Lithuanian ships were commanded by Admiral Arend Dickmann in the Ritter Sankt Georg.
 The Swedish squadron numbered six vessels under Admiral Nils Stiernsköld in his flagship, Tigern.
 The Polish–Lithuanian ships had a larger complement of marines on board than the Swedish ships, and this in large part determined the tactics employed in the battle.

-The Polish–Lithuanian fleet anchored off the Gdańsk roadstead, while the Swedish squadron sailed southwards from the Hel Peninsula.
+The Polish–Lithuanian fleet anchored off the Danzig roadstead, while the Swedish squadron sailed southwards from the Hel Peninsula.
 The Polish–Lithuanian squadrons weighed anchor and suddenly rushed towards the Swedish squadron, much to the surprise of the Swedes.

 The battle split into two main encounters.
-The Polish–Lithuanian flagship Ritter Sankt Georg, supported by the Panna Wodna (Meerweib), engaged the Swedish flagship Tigern.
+The Polish–Lithuanian flagship Ritter Sankt Georg, supported by the Meerweib, engaged the Swedish flagship Tigern.
 More Polish–Lithuanian ships came alongside the Tigern and Polish–Lithuanian marines boarded, overwhelmed the Swedes, and captured the vessel.
-Meanwhile, the Polish–Lithuanian vice-admiral's galleon, Wodnik (Meerman), attacked the larger Swedish galleon, Solen.
+Meanwhile, the Polish–Lithuanian vice-admiral's galleon, Meermann, attacked the larger Swedish galleon, Solen.
 The captain of the Solen, a Scotsman named Alexander Forath who served as the vice admiral of the fleet, seeing that his ship was about to be captured, detonated the powder magazine and blew his ship up rather than let it be captured.
 The four surviving Swedish ships realized their situation, quickly headed towards the open sea, and managed to escape the pursuit.
 Both admirals were killed.

 After the conclusion of the battle, Arend Dickmann (known to the Poles as the Polish Nelson) died from a cannon shot that smashed his legs and appeared to be fired from the retreating Swedish ships, while the Swedish admiral Nils Stiernsköld soon died of injuries sustained during the fighting.
 Both admirals were buried with the highest honors in the St. Mary's Basilica in Danzig.